Where are you located in Saskatchewan?

 What about bringing guns & ammo into Canada

 This is a very easy process.
 All that is required is to complete the "Non-Resident Firearms Import Form" (click here), complete the required information, present it to the Canada Customs Officer and pay the required $25.
 The Officer will complete his part of the form, have you sign it, verify the serial number on youy weapon and you are good to go.
 With regards to ammunition, you are allowed to import 200 rounds "duty free".
 That's nearly a case of shells, which is normally sufficient for a 3-4 day hunt.
-We will also import shells to Canada for you if you let us know before we leave to Saskatchwan before the season.
+Both Regina and Saskatoon have a Cabela's store located close to the airport where ammo can be purchased.
+I can also import shells to Canada for you if you let us know before I leave to Saskatchewan for the season.
 Please be advised to check with your carrier on shell restrictions if flying on the airlines.
 Normally they are going to be more restrictive than Canada Customs on the amount you can transport.

 How do I get a hunting license?